WennderSantos/turtlechallange/README.md

 ```

 ### Running the application from the source code
-This command will install an executable binary of the app in `.stack-work/install/{name/version_of_your_so}/lts-12.12/compiler_version/bin`
+This command will install an executable binary of the app in `.stack-work/install/{name/version_of_your_so}/lts-12.12/{compiler_version}/bin`

 ```
 stack build
 ```

 To run the app, you have to call the executable generated passing the config files.
 There are two files ready to use in `/file-samples`.
-Follow an example of the command to run the app (using my machine).
+Follow an example of the command to run the app (in my machine).
 ```
 .stack-work/install/x86_64-osx/lts-12.12/8.4.3/bin/turtleChallange-exe /file-samples/gameSettings /file-samples/moves
 ```